NationalSecurityAgency/datawave/services/accumulo-service/README.md

 ### Lookup API

-Enables simple batch scan on a given table/row and supports query auditing (i.e., when *audit-client.enabled: true*)
+Enables simple batch scans on a given table/row to retrieve results, and also supports query auditing (i.e., when *audit-client.enabled: true*, which is the default)

 | Method | Operation | Description | Request Body |
 |:-------|:----------|:------------|:-------------|
 | `GET`/`POST` | lookup/{tableName}/{row} | Scans the given row and returns scan results | Optional form params |

-* Optional parameters can be expressed via query string (GET) or via form param (POST)
+* Several optional parameters can be expressed via query string (GET) or form param (POST)

 * See [LookupController] class for details

 ### Stats API

 May be used as a proxy for the Accumulo Monitor as a convenience, in order to expose the monitor's raw stats response to external clients

 | Method | Operation | Description | Request Body |
 |:-------|:----------|:------------|:-------------|